Former Indiana Assistant Steve McClain Rejoins Tom Crean at Georgia

 “He’s excellent.
 Tremendous coach and leader,” Crean told the Atlanta Journal-Constitution via text message on Tuesday.
 “High, high intensity and energy.”

-The 57-year-old McClain spent five seasons at Indiana on Crean's staff from 2010-to-2015 before taking over the head coaching job at UIC.
+The 57-year-old McClain spent five seasons at Indiana on Crean's staff from 2010-to-2015 before taking over the head coaching job at UIC, replacing the popular Howard Moore.
 Prior to that, he had been the head coach at Wyoming from 1998 to 2007, and then was an assistant at Colorado for four years before coming to Bloomington.

 Crean has been at Georgia for two seasons after getting fired by Indiana in 2017.
 The Bulldogs were 16-16 this year, and were just 11-21 in his first season.